aalexandr6/EmployeeTracker/README.md

 ## Project Description

-This project is CLI application with no starter code that allows the user to view and manage the departments, roles, and employees in a company.
-It will be built using node, inquirer, and MySQL.
+This project is CLI application with no starter code that allows the user to view and manage the departments, roles, and employees in a company to better organize a business.
+It will be built using Node, Inquirer, and MySQL.
 The application will be invoked by using the following command:

 ```bash
 node server.js